sora.ephem

 Parameters:

-• spkid (str, required) – spkid of the targeting object.
+• spkid (str, required) – spkid of the target object.
 Former ‘code’ (v0.1).

-• error_ra (int, float, optional, default: online database) – Ephemeris RA*cosDEC error, in arcsec .
+• error_ra (int, float, optional, default=0) – Ephemeris RA*cosDEC error, in arcsec.

-• error_dec (int, float, optional, default: online database) – Ephemeris DEC error, in arcsec.
+• error_dec (int, float, optional, default=0) – Ephemeris DEC error, in arcsec.

-• mass (int, float, optional, default=0) – Object Mass, in kg.
+• mass (int, float, optional, default=0) – Object mass, in kg.

 get_position(time, observer='geocenter')[source]